-Nasik also serves as a base for pilgrims visiting Trimbak and Shirdi (79km southeast), birthplace of the original Sai Baba.
-Every 12 years Nasik plays host to the Kumbh Mela, the largest religious gathering on earth.
-The next one is due in 2019, but a smaller gathering, Ardha Mela (Half Mela), is held every six years.
+Adding to Nasik’s spiritual flavour is the fact that the town serves as a base for pilgrims visiting Trimbak (33km west) and Shirdi (79km southeast), once home to the original Sai Baba.
+Every 12 years, Nasik also plays host to the grand Kumbh Mela, the largest religious gathering on Earth, which shuttles between four Indian religious centres on a triennial basis.
+The next congregation in Nasik is due in 2015.